bignerdranch/AndroidCourseResources/errata/errata_1_1.md

 The bracing is correct around this line; the indentation, however, is not.
 This line should be indented one indentation level to the left, to be even with "return json;" on the following line.

+## Chapter 22: Two-Pane Master-Detail Interfaces

+### Page 367 - Listing 22.8

+The override for getLayoutResId() looks like this:

+    @Override
+    protected int getLayoutResId() {
+        return R.layout.activity_twopane;
+    }

+This disagrees with earlier code, which asked you to use R.layout.activity_masterdetail.
+The earlier code is correct, and activity_masterdetail should be used.
+The code in listing 22.8 should instead read:

+    @Override
+    protected int getLayoutResId() {
+        return R.layout.activity_masterdetail;
+    }

+### Page 369

+Just under Figure 22.6, the text says the following: `Right now, you only reload the list immediately after adding a crime…`

+Don't have any code that does that?
+You're not crazy - the text is incorrect here.
+No such code has been specified in the text so far.

+### Page 370 - Listing 22.13

+You see the following code listing:

+    public void onCrimeUpdated(Crime crime) {
+        FragmentManager fm = getSupportFragmentManager();
+        CrimeListFragment listFragment = (CrimeListFragment)
+                fm.findFragmentById(R.id.fragmentContainer);
+        listFragment.updateUI();
+    }

+This listing is missing some context - there is no implementation of the interface.
+The complete listing should be as follows:

+    public class CrimeListActivity extends SingleFragmentActivity
+        implements CrimeListFragment.Callbacks, CrimeFragment.Callbacks {

+        ...

+        public void onCrimeUpdated(Crime crime) {
+            FragmentManager fm = getSupportFragmentManager();
+            CrimeListFragment listFragment = (CrimeListFragment)
+                    fm.findFragmentById(R.id.fragmentContainer);
+            listFragment.updateUI();
+        }
+    }

+CrimeFragment.Callbacks at the top and the entire onCrimeUpdated(Crime) implementation should be bolded to indicate this is new code to be added.

+### Home icon crash on tablet devices

+If you tap the Home icon in the action bar on a tablet, the app will crash.
+The issue is that CrimeListActivity has no parent activity.

+To fix, add the following code to CrimeFragment.onCreateView:

+    public View onCreateView(LayoutInflater inflater, ViewGroup parent, Bundle savedInstanceState) {
+        View v = inflater.inflate(R.layout.fragment_crime, parent, false);

+        if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.HONEYCOMB &&
+              NavUtils.getParentActivityIntent(getActivity()) != null) {
+            getActivity().getActionBar().setDisplayHomeAsUpEnabled(true);
+        }